 A DIY — or “do it yourself” — cloud solution means your organization manages and maintains the applications, tools, and cloud infrastructure itself using in-house talent.
 Or, your business may choose to work with several vendors to perform specific tasks and accomplish various outcomes.

 When you employ a DIY cloud management strategy, you have the benefit and comfort of knowing your IT team understands your business inside and out.
 In-house staff is already familiar with your systems and processes and may already have relationships with department leads throughout the organization.
-Plus, working with on-site cloud managers means you may be able to solve issues and make quick-fixes in a more timely manner than a third-party partner could.
+Plus, working with on-site cloud managers means you may be able to solve issues and make quick fixes in a more timely manner than a third-party partner could.

 With the benefit of managing your cloud within the business comes the cost of recruiting, training, and paying highly sought-after specialized IT professionals.
 Managing complex cloud infrastructure and application stacks requires skills and expertise your business may not be equipped to take on without bringing in new talent.

-Another aspect of managing cloud is setting up and maintaining a secure cloud environment.
-Security and compliance is a “shared responsibility” between the cloud provider and the customer.
-While the cloud provider operates and controls the components from the host operating system down to the physical security of the facilities – this still leaves the customer to assume responsibility for OS level updates/security patches, the configuration of security group rules and configuration, and maintenance of many other related services.
+Another aspect of managing the cloud is setting up and maintaining a secure cloud environment.
+Security and compliance are a “shared responsibility” between the cloud provider and the customer.
+While the cloud provider operates and controls the components from the host operating system down to the physical security of the facilities – this still leaves the customer to assume responsibility for OS-level updates/security patches, the configuration of security group rules and configuration, and maintenance of many other related services.
 Both AWS and Microsoft outline what type of activities fall within the customer responsibility in this model – for further reading please refer to the links provided.

-The Microsoft Azure Shared Responsibility model is shown below for illustrative purposes
+The Microsoft Azure Shared Responsibility model is shown below for illustrative purposes.